hydrusnetwork/hydrus/docs/support.md

 ---
-title: financial support
+title: Financial Support
 ---

+# Financial Support

-# can I contribute to hydrus development? { id="support" }
+## can I contribute to hydrus development? { id="support" }

 I do not expect anything from anyone.
 I'm amazed and grateful that anyone wants to use my software and share tags with others.
 I enjoy the feedback and work, and I hope to keep putting completely free weekly releases out as long as there is more to do.